Building Management Systems Were Supposed to be the Solution

 Sensors are cloud-based and gather real-time data.
 They can distinguish between different acoustics, detect motion, or measure PM2.5 particulate levels.
 This granular and targeted insight, including identifying devices that are about to fail, is the enormous value that the IoT provides, and what Facility Managers so badly need.
 This insight allows FM’s to micro-target operational efficiency opportunities that provide immediate and measureable impact.

-Without intelligent data, Facility Managers are drowning in data while at the same time starving for knowledge.
+Without intelligent data, Facility Managers are drowning in the data they have while at the same time starving for knowledge.
 Intelligent data acts as a life preserver that pulls them out of the hole of deferred maintenance.
+With this data, Facility Managers can start micro-targeting areas of their systems that most need upgrading and maintenance.
 Optimizing the right system can have a ripple effect throughout the facility and reduce the deferred maintenance backlog.